arilobi/arilobi/README.md

 * I am a digital artist who specializes in drawing portraits.

-* If I'm not coding, I'm designing website applications on Figma.
+* If I'm not coding, I'm drawing, designing website applications on Figma or playing video games.

 ## My current Tech Stack
 - CSS